-1000 Friends is leading a project to expand four Green Tier Legacy Community (GTLC) urban forests with funding from USDA Forest Service Great Lakes Restoration Initiative (GLRI) grant.
+1000 Friends is leading a project to expand urban forest canopies in four Green Tier Legacy Communities (GTLC).
+A grant through the USDA Forest Service Great Lakes Restoration Initiative (GLRI) is funding the tree plantings.

-We will be working with the communities of Ashland, Bayside, Oshkosh and Sheboygan to plant 350 trees to reduce overall runoff into the Great Lakes.
+We are working with Ashland, Bayside, Oshkosh and Sheboygan to plant 350 trees to reduce runoff into the Great Lakes.